-Is nursing school hard?
+Is it hard to become a nurse?
 Yes.
 Will it be worth the effort?
 Definitely.
-If you’re thinking about becoming a nurse—or if you’re a working nurse who’s contemplating earning your graduate degree—it’s normal to feel nervous about the idea of school.
+If you’re thinking about getting an associate degree or bachelors degree in nursing—or if you’re a working registered nurse who’s contemplating earning your graduate degree—it’s normal to feel nervous about the idea of school.
 Nursing requires more dedication than many other careers.
 However, it’s one of the most rewarding jobs you can have.

 Nursing school is notoriously difficult—and it’s not for everyone.
 Graduate school is challenging as well.
 But how tough are we talking about?